Quickstart

 from the dashboard.

-Enter your domain (e.g., docs.yourcompany.com) and follow the provided instructions to configure DNS settings with your domain provider.
+) and follow the provided instructions to configure DNS (Domain Name System) settings with your domain provider.

-DNS changes can take up to 48 hours to propagate, though they often complete much sooner.
+DNS changes can take up to 48 hours to propagate, though changes often complete much sooner.

 Next Steps

 Congratulations!
-You’ve successfully deployed your documentation site with Mintlify.
-Here are some suggested next steps to enhance your documentation:
+You have successfully deployed your documentation site with Mintlify.
+Here are suggested next steps to enhance your documentation:

 Customize Your Theme